Approach a potential client by dating them?

 Also, make sure everyone on your social media knows you’re a writer.
 You never know who may have a contact for a new client.
 It’s sort of like when your Aunt Henrietta wants to introduce you to the son of her Scrabble rival Martha.
 You roll your eyes and don’t want to do it, but he might just end up being a Golden Retriever breeder who looks like Ryan Gosling.
 And THEN you’d owe Aunt Henrietta a huge thank you.

-Lastly, the follow up.
+Lastly, the follow-up.
 Everyone likes it if after a really great date, the person calls or texts to say they had a good time and would like to see you again.
-It’s the same with courting a new client.
+It’s the same with approaching a potential client.
 You need to follow up with them.
 Even if it’s just to say you had a great time talking to them, and give them your website, a link to some work you’ve done or an answer to a question they had.
 Let them know you are prompt, professional and available.
 It’s a busy world out there … people need a little reminder now and then.